Research Interests

 Profile

-Sophie Nakueira holds an LLM and a PhD in Public Law from the University of Cape Town.
-She is Senior Research Fellow heading up the Africa component of the Horizon 2020 research project Vulnerabilities under the Global Protection Regime (“VULNER”), which aims to understand how the law evaluates, shapes, addresses, and produces vulnerabilities of protection seekers in practice.
+Sophie Nakueira holds an LLM in Commercial Law and a PhD in Public Law from the University of Cape Town.
+She was a Senior Research Fellow within the project Vulnerabilities under the Global Protection Regime (“VULNER”), and, since its conclusion has been a research associate of the Department.
+At present she is working on a monograph drawing from her research on humanitarian governance in Africa.

-Nakueira’s work cuts across the fields of law, criminology, and anthropology as she attempts to understand the disjuncture between law and practice and associated effects of interactions between diverse actors and contestations between different normative orders.
-She has explored topics on transnational private governance, the governance of mega-events, and governance in humanitarian spaces.
-These topics are part of her broader research interest in understanding how contemporary governance takes shape and the resulting effects in global contexts.
-She completed her PhD in 2014 with a thesis titled New Architectures of Governance: Transnational Private Actors, Enrolment Strategies and the Security Governance of Sports Mega Events.
+Nakueira’s research cuts across the fields of law, criminology, and anthropology as she investigates the disjuncture between law and practice, and contestations between different normative orders.
+She has explored numerous governance-related topics, including transnational private governance, the governance of mega-events, and humanitarian governance with the broad objective of understanding how risk is constructed and governed to mitigate contemporary challenges in diverse contexts.
+These topics are part of her broader research interest in understanding the evolving nature of risk and contemporary governance.

-Nakueira is a research associate at the Global Risk Governance Programme at the University of Cape Town and a member of the Evolving Securities Initiative (ESI), a cross-disciplinary group of scholars that undertakes research on current and emerging security challenges.
-Prior to joining VULNER, she taught at the University of Zurich, where she is currently a research associate.
+Nakueira is also a research associate at the Global Risk Governance Programme at the Faculty of Law, University of Cape Town.
 She has worked in various capacities as a researcher, visiting scholar, guest lecturer, and consultant in Uganda, South Africa, Australia, Belgium, and Germany.

 Why Law & Anthropology?